Blakley/Password-Security-Demo/README.md

 ## Deployment

 * To start the server, execute the `server.py` file
-* You can test bruteforcing either login form by either using a tool like [Burp Suite](https://portswigger.net/burp), [John the Ripper](https://github.com/openwall/john), or by running the `attack.py` file as explained by.
+* You can test bruteforcing either login form by either using a tool like [Burp Suite](https://portswigger.net/burp), [John the Ripper](https://github.com/openwall/john), or by running the `attack.py` file as explained above.

 ### Todo
 * Test security for Login Form 2